Crescent Textile Mills FC: Emergence (1980s)

 The team was formed as representative of Crescent Textile Mills Ltd, the Faisalabad-based textile manufacturer in national football competitions.
 The company recruited local football organiser Allah Dita Awan as team manager and talent-hunter, and recruited players primarily from Faisalabad and surrounding Punjab districts.
 In 1987 CTM won the National Football Championship in Quetta, beating Karachi Port Trust in the final.

 Asian debut (1988–89)

 By virtue of the 1987 championship CTM represented Pakistan in the 1988–89 Asian Club Championship.
 The qualifying group was staged at Salt Lake Stadium, Kolkata.
 CTM lost to Mohun Bagan (India) 8–0, and Fanja (Oman) 8–1, but registered a 2–1 win over Kathmandu City (Nepal), finishing third in the group and failing to advance.

 Consolidation and second national trophy (1990s)

 CTM remained a regular entrant in the National Football Championship through the 1990s.
-When the PFF experimented with a proper league pyramid under the Lifebuoy sponsorship (1992–94), Crescent Textile Mills won the second tier 1992 National Lifebuoy B-Division Football Championship, defeating Markers Club of Quetta in Lahore.
+When the PFF experimented with a proper league pyramid under the Lifebuoy sponsorship (1992–94), Crescent Textile Mills won the second tier 1992 National B-Division Football Championship, defeating Markers Club of Quetta in Lahore.

 The team’s second national title came in 1994, when CTM again won the National Football Championship, this time ahead of WAPDA.